MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 1. On the Quote page, examine the **PRODUCTS** section and make sure the products and their quantities look as you expected.
 You can change the quantities and discount the price of each line item.
 1. Select **Activate Quote** on the command bar.

-    You may need to select the ellipses to see the option depending on your window size/resolution.
+    **Note:** You may need to select the ellipsis to see the option depending on your window size/resolution.

     ![Activate quote](./Media/activate-quote.png)